Alternative Schedulers

 The following sections contain Scala, PySpark and runtime configuration variables to use with custom orchestration solutions.

-Scala Spark Pipelines
+Scala Spark pipelines

 Prerequisites: